-C.8 - SEMIAUTOMATIC programming of the UP ("0") and DOWN ("1") limit switches
+D.7 - SEMIAUTOMATIC programming of the UP ("0") and DOWN ("1") limit switches MONO +

-- Use this procedure solely for roller shutters with mechanical Up "0" limit switch stop. - If, previously, the limit switches were programmed with the "Manual (C.6)" programming, to complete this procedure before proceeding with the "Total or partial deletion of the memory [B.11.1 (motor configured for ONE-WAY communication), A.10.1 (motor configured for TWO-WAY communication) or C.4.1 (motor configured for ONE-WAY communication and OLD generation transmitter lacking the PRG and ESC keys) option 'A' or 'D']". - If the limit switches have not been programmed yet, the roller shutter's direction of movement might not match the pressed button. - After the limit positions have been programmed, the roller shutter can be controlled by simply pressing the appropriate buttons on the control unit.
-The Up movement will be limited when the roller shutter impacts against the mechanical lock (box) in the Upper limit switch "0".
+- Use this procedure solely for awnings with mechanical Up "0" limit switch stop. - If, previously, the limit switches were programmed with the "Manual (D.6)" programming, to complete this procedure before proceeding with the "Total or partial deletion of the memory [A.4.1 (motor configured for ONE-WAY communication), B.4.1 (motor configured for TWO-WAY communication) or D.4.1 (motor configured for ONE-WAY communication and OLD generation transmitter lacking the PRG and ESC keys) option 'A' or 'D']". - After the limit positions have been programmed, the awning can be controlled by simply pressing the appropriate buttons on the control unit.
+The Up movement will be limited when the awning impacts against the mechanical lock (box) in the Upper limit switch "0".
 With each impact, the height of this limit switch will be automatically updated by the "Automatic limit switch update" function (paragraph 5.4).
-Conversely, the Down movement will be limited by the Lower limit switch "1" (limit switch set by the installer at a desired point). - When performing the procedure, at any time you can cancel it by keeping the and ▼ keys pressed simultaneously for 4 seconds.
-Otherwise, do not press any key and wait 60 seconds for the motor to perform 6 movements.
-After the adjustments, the ▲ key will command the Raising motion and the key ▼ key will command the Lowering motion.
-During the ascent, the roller shutter will be stopped by the impact against the structure's mechanical stops (= Up "0" limit switch), while during the descent the roller shutter will stop at the down limit switch ("1") defined by the installer.
+Conversely, the Down movement will be limited by the Lower limit switch "1" (limit switch set by the installer at a desired point).

+• Notes - When performing the procedure, at any time you can cancel it by keeping the 🖬 and 🔻 keys pressed simultaneously for 4 seconds.
+Otherwise, do not press any key and wait 60 seconds for the motor to perform 6 movements. • After this programming, the 🛦 key will command the Raise manoeuvre and the 🔻 key will command the Lower manoeuvre.
+During the Raising manoeuvre, the awning will be stopped by the impact against the mechanical blocks of the structure (= upper limit switch "0"), while during the Lowering manoeuvre the awning will stop at the lower limit switch ("1") estabilished by the installer.